carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ar.rst

  When **llvm-ar** prints out the verbose table of contents (``tv`` option), it precedes the usual output with a character indicating the basic kind of content in the file.
 A blank means the file is a regular file.
-A 'Z' means the file is compressed.
 A 'B' means the file is an LLVM bitcode file.
 An 'S' means the file is the symbol table.